You can change the network type of an Application Load Balancer (ALB) instance as needed.

 • An IPv4 internal-facing ALB instance is assigned a private IPv4 address in each zone.

-Clients can use only IPv4 addresses (such as 192.0.2.1) to access an IPv4 ALB instance.
+Clients can use only IPv4 addresses, such as 192.0.2.1, to access IPv4 ALB instances.

 Dual-stack

-Clients can use IPv4 addresses (such as 192.168.0.1) and IPv6 addresses (such as 2001:db8:1:1:1:1:1:1) to access a dual-stack ALB instance.
+Clients can use IPv4 addresses, such as 192.168.0.1, and IPv6 addresses, such as 2001:db8:1:1:1:1:1:1, to access dual-stack ALB instances.

 Public IP address types

 • EIP: An EIP is a public IP address that you can purchase and use as an independent resource.
 You can associate an EIP with a Classic Load Balancer (CLB) instance in a virtual private cloud (VPC), an internal-facing ALB instance, or an Internet NAT gateway.
-For more information, see What is EIP?.
+For more information, see What is EIP?

 • Anycast EIP: An Anycast EIP is a public IP address that you can purchase and use as an independent resource.
 Each Anycast EIP is assigned an IP address that has Internet access.
-For more information, see What is Anycast EIP?.
+For more information, see What is Anycast EIP?

-Note For more information about the differences between Anycast EIPs and EIPs, see Comparison between Anycast EIPs and EIPs.
+For more information about the differences between Anycast EIPs and EIPs, see Comparison between Anycast EIPs and EIPs.

 Limits